 Instructions

-- Cook for 7 mins/90/speed 4.
-Once cooked, it should resemble a sauce like consistency.
-Pour into a bowl and cover the surface with clingfilm to avoid a skin forming.
-Leave to cool slightly on the bench top before placing in the fridge to cool completely.
+- Cook for 7 mins/90°C/speed 4.
+Once cooked, it should resemble a sauce-like consistency.
+Pour into a jug and cover the surface with clingfilm to avoid a skin forming.
+Leave it to cool slightly on the benchtop before placing it in the fridge to cool completely.

-- To make the Shortcrust Pastry: Weigh the flour, icing sugar, butter and salt into the Thermomix bowl and mix 10 sec/speed 6.
-Add the water and knead 1 min/Interval until the pastry comes together.
+- Weigh the flour, icing sugar, butter, and salt into the Thermomix bowl and mix 10 sec/speed 6.
+Add the chilled water and knead for 1-1½ mins/dough setting until the pastry comes together.

-- Once the pastry is chilled, take it out of the fridge and roll into a circle with a thickness of about 2-3mm.
-Press into the tart case leaving the edges overhanging to trim after baking (this will ensure the tart case is unaffected by the pastry shrinking).
+- Once the pastry is chilled, take it out of the fridge and roll it into a circle about 2-3mm thick.
+Press the pastry into the tart case, leaving the edges overhanging to trim after baking (this will ensure the tart case is unaffected by the pastry shrinking).
 Prick the base with a fork.

 - Take a sheet of baking paper larger than the tart tin and scrunch it up.
-This will make it easier to fit into the corners of the tin.
-Place dried beans or baking balls on top and blind bake for 15 minutes.
+Place dried beans or pie weights on top and blind bake for 15 minutes.
 Remove the baking paper and weights and return to the oven for a further 10 minutes until golden brown.
 Take the tart out of the oven and allow the pastry to cool before running a knife around the edge of the tin to remove any excess pastry.
 Carefully lift the tart case out of the tin to cool completely.

-- Once cooled, pour the lemon filling into the centre of the of the tart allowing it to flow evenly to the edges and smooth over with the back of a spoon.
+- Once cooled, pour the lemon filling into the centre of the tart, allowing it to flow evenly to the edges.
+Smooth over with the back of a spoon.
 Place in the fridge for at least 1 hour before serving.

 - Serve with fresh raspberries or a dollop of cream.